Samplix-ApS/Downstream_bioinformatics_tools/README.md

 <img src="https://user-images.githubusercontent.com/60882704/141128232-45c353a9-7a0c-40fd-9cec-7352c6164a3f.png">
 </p>

+If you do not already have a reference, you can use the download reference tool.

 See the [download references manual](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/download_reference_and_annotation#download_ref) on how to obtain refseq and genbank ftp links.

 1. Click _Download reference_ under Reference tools.